Arithmetic mean

-In mathematics and statistics, the arithmetic mean (/ˌærɪθˈmɛtɪk/ arr-ith-MET-ik), arithmetic average, or just the mean or average (when the context is clear), is the sum of a collection of numbers divided by the count of numbers in the collection.
+In mathematics and statistics, the arithmetic mean (/ˌærɪθˈmɛtɪk/ arr-ith-MET-ik), arithmetic average, or just the mean or average is the sum of a collection of numbers divided by the count of numbers in the collection.
 The collection is often a set of results from an experiment, an observational study, or a survey.
-The term "arithmetic mean" is preferred in some mathematics and statistics contexts because it helps distinguish it from other types of means, such as geometric and harmonic.
+The term "arithmetic mean" is preferred in some contexts in mathematics and statistics because it helps to distinguish it from other types of means, such as geometric and harmonic.

-In addition to mathematics and statistics, the arithmetic mean is frequently used in economics, anthropology, history, and almost every academic field to some extent.
-For example, per capita income is the arithmetic average income of a nation's population.
+Arithmetic means are also frequently used in economics, anthropology, history, and almost every other academic field to some extent.
+For example, per capita income is the arithmetic average of the income of a nation's population.

 While the arithmetic mean is often used to report central tendencies, it is not a robust statistic: it is greatly influenced by outliers (values much larger or smaller than most others).
 For skewed distributions, such as the distribution of income for which a few people's incomes are substantially higher than most people's, the arithmetic mean may not coincide with one's notion of "middle".
 In that case, robust statistics, such as the median, may provide a better description of central tendency.